-It’s a small touch, but it makes a huge difference towards making the whole thing feel more custom and built-in.
+It’s a small touch, but it makes a huge difference towards making the whole thing feel more custom.

 At this point, the bookcases were in and it was time for the finishing touches – like the trim!
 I won’t give a full rundown on how we did this (there are so many other people who could explain it so much better than me), but it was a pretty straightforward process – except for the crown molding, which hurts my brain and we won’t be doing again for as long as we can avoid it!